Delayed Durability is a late-breaking but interesting feature in SQL Server 2014; the high-level elevator pitch of the feature is, quite simply:

 - The total duration of I/O stalls was volatile, but roughly an order of magnitude lower for Delayed Durability.
 The stalls under fully durable transactions were much more sensitive to the type of disk.

 - If anything hasn't convinced you so far, the duration column is very telling.
-Fully durable batches that take two minutes are more are cut almost in half.
+Fully durable batches that take two minutes or more are cut almost in half.

 - On several graphs, you can clearly see exactly when the non-Delayed Durability portion of the batch took over (~5:24:32 PM).